We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Few avenues were left unexplored – for instance, having run tests on the effects of weight and drag reduction, engineers found that flush side glazing provided only a modest reduction in drag.
 Wind tunnel tests did highlight one outstanding issue with the existing car however – its evocative headlight fairings contributed significantly to aerodynamic drag.
 In Lyons’ day, such considerations were secondary, but in this more austere era, they would have to go.

-By the mid-’70s, the luxury market was becoming dominated by the stark interior aesthetic of Mercedes and BMW and the feeling was that XJ40 should echo this trend to entice a contemporary customer.
-Already acquainted with the bracing modernity of the new Rover SD-1’s product design-inspired interior, Jaguar’s designers under Colin Holtum were taken by the sci-fi appeal of digital instrumentation.
+By the mid-’70s, the luxury market was becoming dominated by the stark interior aesthetic of Mercedes and BMW and the feeling was that XJ40 should reflect this trend to entice a contemporary customer.
+Already acquainted with the bracing modernity of the new Rover SD-1’s product design-inspired interior, Jaguar’s designers under Colin Holtum were taken by the modernist appeal of digital instrumentation.

-Nevertheless, the constant warfare proved wearying.
-By 1977, with BL lurching into a crisis from which it would never recover, the number of styling reviews became farcical.
-LC40 (as it was now denoted) had by now mutated into something more akin to Pininfarina’s Fiat 130.
-Perhaps its most cohesive incarnation since 1973, but XJ40 had now become little more than a thought experiment.
-Knight and his small team stubbornly forged on – to do anything less would have signified total capitulation.
+Meanwhile, the constant warfare proved increasingly wearying.
+In 1977, as BL lurched into a crisis from which it would never recover, the number of styling reviews became farcical.
+LC40 (as it was now denoted) by now seemingly influenced by Pininfarina’s Fiat 130 Coupé.
+Perhaps its most cohesive incarnation since 1973, but XJ40 had by now had become little more than a thought experiment.
+Despite this Knight and Randle stubbornly forged on – to do anything less would have signified total capitulation.

 1977 was notable for the Royal Jubilee, grinding industrial unrest and riots on British streets.
 Crisis-torn British Leyland ground to a standstill with the Government threatening to end state funding unless the strikes ceased.
 Patience with its loss-making car maker was running desperately thin.
 Jaguar’s situation was no better.
 Sales had nosedived, build quality was lamentable, and the future looked bleak.